microsoft/microsoft-ui-xaml-specs/active/TabView/TabView_v2.md

 1. The corresponding visual effect might change over time

 The CloseButtonOverlayMode enum describes a visual effect that is likely to change over time.
-For example, Spartan Edge used the hover model, whereas chromium Edge uses a persistent model.
+For example, Spartan Edge used the OnPointerOver model, whereas chromium Edge uses a Always model.
 An enum allows that platform to have an opinion (via `Auto`) and an option to change the behavior over time in a way that a boolean does not.

 2. Per-device input support

-The original spec had discussion around the desired default (persistent vs. hover) both in the context of user experience as well as touch-friendliness.
+The original spec had discussion around the desired default (Always vs. pointer over) both in the context of user experience as well as touch-friendliness.
 An enum value provides the platform an option to set per-device or per-input behavior if desired.

 3. Futureproofing